Mirror matter: Overview

 Mirror matter, if it exists, would interact weakly in strength with ordinary matter.
 This is because the forces between mirror particles are mediated by mirror bosons.
 With the exception of the graviton, none of the known bosons can be identical to their mirror partners.
 The only way mirror matter can interact with ordinary matter via forces other than gravity is via kinetic mixing of mirror bosons with ordinary bosons.
 These interactions can only be very weak.
 Mirror particles have therefore been suggested as candidates for the inferred dark matter in the universe.

 In another context, mirror matter has been proposed to give rise to an effective Higgs mechanism responsible for the electroweak symmetry breaking.
-In such a scenario, mirror fermions have masses on the order of 1 TeV since they interact with an additional interaction, while some of the mirror bosons are identical to the ordinary gauge bosons.
-In order to emphasize the distinction of this model from the ones above, these mirror particles are usually called katoptrons.
+In such a scenario, mirror fermions acquire masses on the order of 1 TeV since they interact with an additional gauge interaction not only becoming strong around the characteristic energy scale of the electroweak interactions but also being theoretically unified with Standard Model interactions under a larger gauge symmetry near the Planck energy scale.
+In order to emphasize the distinction of this model from the ones above, these mirror particles are usually called katoptrons within the context of the Katoptron model and they are expected to decay to Standard Model particles shortly after their creation.

 Observational effects

 Abundance

 Mirror matter could have been diluted to unobservably low densities during the inflation epoch.
-Sheldon Glashow has shown that if at some high energy scale particles exist which interact strongly with both ordinary and mirror particles, radiative corrections will lead to a mixing between photons and mirror photons.
+Sheldon Glashow has shown that if, at some high energy scale, particles exist which interact strongly with both ordinary and mirror particles, radiative corrections will lead to a mixing between photons and mirror photons.
 This mixing has the effect of giving mirror electric charges a very small ordinary electric charge.
 Another effect of photon–mirror photon mixing is that it induces oscillations between positronium and mirror positronium.
 Positronium could then turn into mirror positronium and then decay into mirror photons.

 The mixing between photons and mirror photons could be present in tree-level Feynman diagrams or arise as a consequence of quantum corrections due to the presence of particles that carry both ordinary and mirror charges.
 In the latter case, the quantum corrections have to vanish at the one and two loop-level Feynman diagrams, otherwise the predicted value of the kinetic mixing parameter would be larger than experimentally allowed.

 An experiment to measure this effect was being planned in November 2003.

 Dark matter

-If mirror matter does exist in large abundances in the universe and if it interacts with ordinary matter via photon-mirror photon mixing, then this could be detected in dark matter direct detection experiments such as DAMA/NaI and its successor DAMA/LIBRA.
+If mirror matter does exist in large abundances in the universe and if it interacts with ordinary matter via photon—mirror photon mixing, then this could be detected in dark matter direct detection experiments such as DAMA/NaI and its successor DAMA/LIBRA.
 In fact, it is one of the few dark matter candidates which can explain the positive DAMA/NaI dark matter signal whilst still being consistent with the null results of other dark matter experiments.